Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Activities: Beach bonfires, scenic walks, swimming, sunbathing

-Seabright State Beach is one of the best Santa Cruz attractions by the ocean that locals and visitors equally praise.
+Seabright State Beach is one of the best Santa Cruz attractions by the ocean, and locals and visitors alike praise it.
 It has a long stretch of soft sand and a peaceful atmosphere.
-This place is simply ideal for a sunbath or a walk along the shore with sea breezes crossing your body.
+This place is ideal for sunbathing or a walk along the shore, where the sea breezes caress your body.

 Waves here are mostly calm which makes it the perfect beach for a family with kids.
 The beach also offers a fantastic view of Walton Lighthouse.
 It is a great place to take photos, especially during sunset.
 Make sure to take some Instagram pictures!